williamahartman/Jamepad/README.md

         g++-mingw-w64-x86-64

 If you've built C stuff for different platforms and bitnesses, you probably have all this stuff.
 If not, use your package manager to get them all.
-Something like this if you're on Ubuntu or Debian or whatever:
+It should be something like this if you're on Ubuntu or Debian or whatever:

         sudo apt-get install ant gradle build-essential libc6-i386 libc6-dev-i386 g++-multilib g++-mingw-w64-i686 g++-mingw-w64-x86-64